knolasco/pdsnd_github/README.md

-Hello, I am a Data Scientist working with AAA.
-In my free time I like to surf, cook vegan meals, and play video games.
-I have recently completed my Masters in Data Science and am looking for an opportunity to apply the skills I've gained from school and the industry on interesting and impactful projects.

 # BikeShare Project
 The purpose of this repository is to share the project completed for the Udacity Data Science Nano-Degree.

-## Description of Files

 - bikeshare.py